-APNA APRN Council
+APNA Practice Council

 - Monitor and advocate for the care of the mentally ill in any setting, meeting the acuity of the patient with expertise of the care delivered.